lefti-/spin-pong/README.md

 This .zip file contains the executable.

 - Navigate to the folder "bin" on top of the site
-  1. Right click the file "spinpong.zip" and "Save link as.."
-OR
-  2. Click the file "spinpong.zip", and on the right click the button labeled "Raw"
+  1. Click the file "spinpong.zip", and on the right click the button labeled "Raw"
 - This downloads the .zip file

 NOTE: Currently only tested on Windows!